 Pinning policy when

 jwks_pinsis provided.
-Either "any" (default; at least one key in JWKS must match) or "all" (every RSA/EC public key in JWKS must match one of the configured pins)- jwks_host_issuer_match
+Either "any" (default; at least one key in JWKS must match) or "all" (every RSA/EC/OKP public key in JWKS must match one of the configured pins)- jwks_host_issuer_match

 When TRUE, enforce that the discovery

-jwks_urihost matches the issuer host (or a subdomain).
+jwks_urihost matches the issuer host exactly.
 Defaults to FALSE at the class level, but helper constructors for OIDC (e.g.,oauth_provider_oidc()andoauth_provider_oidc_discover()) enable this by default for safer config.
 The generic helperoauth_provider()will also automatically set this to TRUE when anissueris provided and eitherid_token_validationorid_token_requiredis TRUE (OIDC-like configuration).
 Set explicitly to FALSE to opt out.
-For providers that legitimately publish JWKS on a different host (e.g., Google), prefer settingjwks_host_allow_onlyto the exact hostname rather than disabling this check- jwks_host_allow_only
+For providers that legitimately publish JWKS on a different host (for example Google), prefer settingjwks_host_allow_onlyto the exact hostname rather than disabling this check.- jwks_host_allow_only

 Optional explicit hostname that the jwks_uri must match.
 When provided, jwks_uri host must equal this value (exact match).
 You can pass either just the host (e.g., "www.googleapis.com") or a full URL; only the host component will be used.
-Takes precedence over
+If you need to include a port or an IPv6 literal, pass a full URL (e.g.,

 Optional vector of allowed JWT algorithms for ID tokens.
 Use to restrict acceptable